 Ecosystem Transformations

-The scale of these long-term transformations of land cover are summarised in the basic land cover stock account shown in Table 5-1.
+The scale of these long-term transformations of land cover are summarised in the basic land cover stock account shown in Error!
+Reference source not found..
 These data have been derived from local sources and show how Doñana’s natural capital base has been diminished through the simplification of ecosystems in an effort to increase mainly agricultural productivity throughout the area.

 More than half of the original untransformed marsh area has been lost along with about 90% of the shallow seasonal lakes.
 Some areas of remaining, untransformed of marsh become isolated due to the construction of flood barriers (Ministerio de Asuntos Sociales, 1989) and their functionality was reduced.
 In addition Montes (2000) reports that more than half of the cork tree forest was destroyed through the afforestation activities.
 Hydrological regulation function, important for aquifer recharge has also been affected, because of the high evapotranspiration rates of eucalyptus plantations and over-extraction from the aquifer for irrigation purposes (Custodio, 1995), and sedimentation rates in the estuary have increased.
 While the background rate over the last 2,500 years has been around 1 mm/yr, in the last 50 years it has been nearer to 3-6 mm/yr (Rodríguez Ramirez et al. 2005).
 The water storage capacity of the marshes has been reduced by 26 hm3 in the last 50 years.